aaronriekenberg/rust-fastcgi/README.md

 Mostly this an exercise to learn more Rust.

-Currently this is the backend for https://aaronr.digital.
+Currently this is the backend for https://aaronr.digital on a Raspberry Pi.

 This app provides a small REST style api with these JSON endpoints: